davidflorescondezo/office-eye/README.md

 Step 0 - Make sure you have the following equipment/technologies: A functioning computer, Arduino UNO, Ethernet Shield or Yun WiFi Shield, Adafruit Infrared Sensor.

-Step 1 - Clone the git project into you local directory by opening a terminal and entering: git clone HTTPSLINK
+Step 1 - Clone the git project into you local directory by opening a terminal and entering: git clone HTTPSLINK Step 1.5 - Navigate to the office-eye folder on the terminal and switch to the development branch by using git checkout development on the terminal

 #### For Ethernet Shield
 Step 2 - Connect your Arduino UNO to your Ethernet Shield and hook it up to the infrared sensor.<p></p>